4308 Alton Rd #720, Miami Beach, FL 33140

 Numbness or Tingling

-Some temporary numbness is common after a tummy tuck due to nerve disruption during surgery.
+Some temporary numbness in the abdominal wall is common after a tummy tuck due to nerve disruption during surgery.
 However, if numbness persists for several weeks or is paired with tingling or burning sensations, it may suggest nerve damage.
 Always report unusual or prolonged sensory changes to your surgeon to rule out complications and guide proper treatment.

 Shortness of Breath